yclas/guides/docs/Translation-change-language-of-the-site.md

 Here you can find an example for  **[list of all locales](http://www.roseindia.net/tutorials/I18N/locales-list.shtml)**.

-If you want to have your site translated in a language that is not listed above, **[contact us](https://yclas.com/contact/)**!
-For anyone who would help us software translation (to a new language that is not listed above) will we offer them a license discount!
+If you want to have your site translated in a language that is not listed above, **[contact us](https://yclas.com/contact/)**.
+For anyone who would help us software translation (to a new language that is not listed above) will we offer them a license discount.